PrimeCoder05/kenny-fiesta/README.md

 **This project is currently a work in progress and is in the beginning of it's development phase.
 Further updates will be placed below.**

 - Day 1: Started development.
 Added the header and the date and time input fields.
+Fixed some errors.